awdemos/awdemos/kubernetes/How_pod_gets_deployed.md

 - Kubelet Starts the Pod: The Kubelet on the assigned Node receives the command to start the Pod.
 The Kubelet is a node agent that ensures containers are running in a Pod.

-- Container Runtime Pulls the Image: The Kubelet instructs the container runtime (like Docker or containerd) to pull the image from the specified Docker registry.
+- Container Runtime Pulls the Image: The Kubelet instructs the container runtime (like Docker or containerd) to pull the image from the specified Container registry.

 - Container Runtime Starts the Container: Once the image is pulled, the container runtime starts the container with the specifications provided in the Pod manifest.